f1ren/elasticsearch-open-distro-docker/README.md

    * https://medium.com/@maxy_ermayank/tl-dr-aws-open-distro-elasticsearch-fc642f0e592a
    * https://sematext.com/blog/open-distro-elasticsearch-review/

+# Alertnatives
+## Why not Elastic Cloud?
+Since the Standard plan does not include all the mentioned features.
 ## Why not Amazon Elasticsearch Service?
 At the time of writing (Apr 2019), Amazon Elasticsearch Service was not as mature as the [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/).
 It lacked alerting, the security was limited and it was more expensive than the underlying EC2 resources it used.
 Knowing that, even Amazon backed this open-source project.